tigrawap/goader/README.md

 - Simple url template, http://localhost/post/XXXXX.
 XXXXX will be replaced by incremental integers, (number of Xs>2)

 `Request engines`
+- `null` Does nothing, useful for testing utility itself.
+At the moment reaches 700k requests per/sec
 - `sleep` Requster.
 For testing, sleeps instead of making real requests, also has semaphore of 10 concurrent connections, this emulates database which is bottleneck in the test and often in real life
 - `upload` Uploads (by PUT) and GET files (done, default engine).
 - `http` Planned.
 Simple single variable method http tester.
 Planned to support url template or weighted urls files list